rm-controls/rm_controllers/rm_chassis_controllers/README.md

 ### Hardware interface type

-`JointStateInterface`

-Used to get the position and speed of the chassis joint.
++ `JointStateInterface` Used to get the position and speed of chassis wheel joint.

-`EffortJointInterface`

-Used to send the torque command of the chassis joint.
++ `EffortJointInterface` Used to send the torque command of chassis wheel joint.

-`RoboSateInterface`

-Used for high-frequency maintenance of the transformation relationship of changing odom to base_link.
++ `RoboSateInterface` Used for high-frequency maintenance of the transformation relationship of changing odom to base_link.

 ## Installation